v7r7/logviewer/README.md

 ### `GET /api/logs/`

-This endpoint allows you to retrieve a list of log files available in the system.
+This endpoint allows you to retrieve a list of log files with .txt and .log extensions available in /var/log directory

 #### Example Request